Hardware at Cloudflare (Ep3)

 It's installed in the correct phase and the correct socket.
 So it matches our database.

-And, you know, my first thought would be, well, how could this work with You know, 200 plus colors that we have, right.
+My first thought would be, well, how could this work with 200 plus colors that we have?

-Yeah.
 Okay.
-And yeah, and I think it does, it does deserve maybe I can add it to talk more and deep dive into like how we built this tool that you guys could give us a little bit of a Like a summary of how we built this thing.
+And I think it does deserve maybe another episode to talk more and deep dive into how we built this tool.

-Like, how do we make this possible that, you know, it's something that's homegrown to us.
+How did we make this possible that it's something that's homegrown to us?

 And then it comes into this dashboard.
 And then we do the maths behind the dashboard to sometimes, you know, convert it because obviously 208 volt and 230 volt are different in maths because of different power topology.

-But I probably brought a lot of people are going to all the depth of how that's done and the matrix behind it and and the coding and everything we've done to make this work.
+We can dive much, much deeper in that, but I probably bore a lot of people by going into all the depth of how that's done and the matrix behind it and the coding and everything we've done to make this work.

 So as in, well, everything is has to look as the way we expect it.